 Georgia Piedmont Technical College is committed to meeting the educational needs of students and to facilitate their growth and development.
 Students benefit from involvement in campus organizations and Student Activities which enable them to participate in leadership development, social responsibility, and recreational activities which complement their education and training.
 Student Activities is located in the Student Activities Building on the DeKalb Campus.
 For more information, contact Student Activities at (404) 297-9522, ext.
-1111 or visit www.gptc.edu/lifeatgptc.
+1220.
 Email SGA at sga@gptc.edu.